 Powhatan Historic State Park

-Driving up on Powhatan, along Hwy.
-25, you’ll be treated to views of the Black River and fields thick with tall grasses.
-The 1888 courthouse, in all its Italianate glory, sits on an overlook, greeting long-forgotten steamboat travelers.
+Driving to Powhatan, you’ll be treated to views of the Black River and fields thick with tall grasses.
+The 1888 courthouse, in all its glory, sits on an overlook, greeting long-forgotten steamboat travelers.
 Its walls were the scenes of historical legal battles, but today they are covered with exhibits interpreting commerce and the culture of Lawrence County from Reconstruction through the early 20th century.